aqulasoft/DisYam/README.md

 ### Docker image on Docker Hub =>> [DisYam](https://hub.docker.com/repository/docker/aqulasoft/disyam)

-Allows you to play Yandex Music playlists on your Discord server.
+Allows you to play Yandex Music playlists, search by artist, playlist and song on your Discord server.

 ### Launch as maven project
 ```